DBJDBJ/dbj.cond/man.md

 **Why the Secondary comparator**

-Secondary comparator is used internaly by the primary one for 'drillin down' into the properties of complex objects to compare.
+A secondary comparator is used internally by the primary one for 'drilling down' into the properties of complex objects to compare.
 As above it is also possible to change it.
-Above we have made a powerfull combination of the dbj 'lookup' and 'fast-deep-equal' as an example.
+Above we have made a powerful combination of the dbj 'lookup' and 'fast-deep-equal' as an example.
-If secondary comparator is not used the standard one is.
-Thus reverting to so called 'shallow' comparisons.
+If the second comparator is not used the standard one is.
+Thus reverting to so-called 'shallow' comparisons.

-By exposing the secondary operator we have allowed users to fine tune the power of dbj.cond, and the usage of deep comparators.
+By exposing the secondary operator we have allowed users to fine-tune the power of dbj.cond, and the usage of deep comparators.
-In the last example we have assembled together: dbj.compare.lookup and 'deep-equal' so that we can execute deep comparisons of arrays and their elements, objects and a such.
+In the last example, we have assembled together: dbj.compare.lookup and 'deeply equal' so that we can execute deep comparisons of arrays and their elements, objects, and such.

 <span id="setreset" ></span>
 What is **comparator set/reset**